jeduden/longword/README.md

     pip install -r requirements.txt

-if enchant library cannot be found, should be packaged with the install, but that didn't work on my OS-X system.
+if enchant library cannot be found ( should have been packaged with the install, but that didn't work on my OS-X system ) .

     OSX : brew install enchant
     Linux ( Debian ) : apt-get install enchant